The Magician's Horse: Synopsis

-The horse told the prince to strike the ground with a willow wand.
-A door opened, making a hall in which the horse stayed, but he sent the prince through the fields to take service with a king.
+The black horse told the prince to strike the ground with a willow wand.
+A door opened, making a hall in which the black horse stayed, but he sent the prince through the fields to take service with a king.
 He wore a scarf to hide his golden hair.
 He worked as a gardener and every day brought half his food to the horse.

-One day, the horse told him that the king's three daughters would choose their husbands: a great company of lords would gather, and they would throw their diamond apples into the air.
+One day, the black horse told him that the king's three daughters would choose their husbands: a great company of lords would gather, and they would throw their diamond apples into the air.
 The man at whose feet the apple stopped would be the bridegroom.
 He should be in the garden, nearby, and the youngest's would roll to him; he should take it up at once.

 He did.
 The scarf slipped a little, the princess saw his hair and fell in love at once, and the king, though reluctant, let them marry.

 Soon after, the king had to go to war.
 He gave the prince a broken-down nag.
-The prince went to the black horse; it gave him arms and armor, and he rode it to battle and won the battle, but fled before he could be clearly seen.
+The prince went to the black horse where it gave him arms and armor and he rode it to battle and won the battle, but fled before he could be clearly seen.
 Twice more, he went to war, but the third time, he was wounded, and the king bound his wound with his own handkerchief.
-The princess his wife recognized it and revealed it to her father.
-There was great rejoicing, and the king gave him half his kingdom.
+The princess, his wife, recognized it and revealed it to her father.
+There was great rejoicing and the king gave him half his kingdom.

 Analysis

 Tale type

-The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 314, "The Goldener": a youth with golden hair works as the king's gardener.
+The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 314, "The Goldener" (previously, "The Youth Transformed to a Horse"): a youth with golden hair works as the king's gardener.
 The type may also open with the prince for some reason being the servant of an evil being, where he gains the same gifts, and the tale proceeds as in this variant.

 The tale's collectors, August Leskien and Karl Brugman noted that it belonged to a cycle of stories wherein the hero works for a magician (or the devil) and finds a horse.
 The horse becomes his companion and helps him flee from the magician's clutches until they reach another kingdom, where the hero works in a menial position and the princess falls in love with him.
 This narrative is called by scholarship Goldenermärchen, after its main feature: the protagonist acquires golden hair early in the story.

 Another name for the tale type ATU 314 is "The Man with Scurvy" (Le Teigneux, in French), because the hero hides his golden hair under a pig's bladder, which, according to Paul Delarue, gives him an appearance of a person with scurvy.
 Researcher Genevieve Massignon, on the other hand, stated that the hero hides his golden appearance under the pretense of having ringworm.